BeInNews Academy Ltd © Street: Suite 1701 – 02A, 17/F, 625 King’s Road, North Point. Hong Kong.

 Huobi, Binance, and Bitfinex seem to be leading the pack with their share increasing at an accelerating rate.
 It’s clear that these exchanges saw this as an opportunity to double-down on cheap BTC.
 It should be noted, however, that the chart presented by TokenAnalyst does not include Gemini or Coinbase, each of which have sizeable cold storages of not just Bitcoin, but many other cryptocurrencies.

 Now, there is the nagging question of whether exchanges holding so much BTC is even a good thing.
 Do we want centralized entities controlling such a large part of the circulating supply?
 As a result, exchanges are safer now than ever before.
 However, it rests on the exchanges themselves to ensure that the cryptocurrencies they hold are not stored in a single point of failure.
-Exchanges holding more BTC is not a bad thing — what matters is that they have the right security in place to prevent a possible catastrophe.
+Exchanges holding more BTC is not a bad thing — what matters is that they have the right Once you have the freedom of being the sole owner of your money, it's now your responsibility to ensure the...
+More in place to prevent a possible catastrophe.

 What do you think of these numbers?
 Do you find this to be a liability for the cryptocurrency space?
 Let us know your thoughts in the comments below.